jonathankim345/swift-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is just a project purely for my own learning so there is no need to set it up locally!
+Feel free to take a look at the comments and examples in the program.swift file.

 ### Prerequisites